- Bibliographies of Individual Scholars

 Byzantine Sources in Translation, by Paul Halsall.

-Wolfgang Schule, Bibliographie der Übersetzungen griechisch-byzantinische Quellen, Glossar zur frühmittelalterlichen Geschichte im östlichen Europa, Beiheft 1 (Wiesbaden, 1982).
+Wolfgang Schule, Bibliographie der Übersetzungen griechisch-byzantinischer Quellen, Glossar zur frühmittelalterlichen Geschichte im östlichen Europa, Beiheft 1 (Wiesbaden, 1982).
 Lists translations in Latin, English and in other modern European Languages.

-Survey of Translations of Byzantine Saints’ Lives (Dumbarton Oaks).
+Translations of Byzantine Saints’ Lives Listed Alphabetically (Dumbarton Oaks).

 Charles D. Wright: email@example.com

 Last updated 8/19; all links functioning as of 8/7/19